wmde/wikidata-wikibase-architecture/systems/Repository/03-Context_and_Scope.md

 **Editor**

-A Wikibase editor will create, reads, updates, deletes, monitors and maintains structured data on a Repository.
+A Wikibase editor will create, read, update, delete, monitor and maintain structured data on a Repository.

 **Data Re-user**